 The Content Branding colors change the header background, text and icon color, and the accent color in the workspace.

-Customize workspace features
+Customize rollout of new features

 Enable features that help subscribers save time and accomplish work tasks more effectively, without leaving their workspace in Workspace Configuration > Customize > Features.